-Start by going to the Penelope Barker House Welcome Center, better known as Edenton’s Living Room, (505 South Broad Street at the waterfront) where staff and volunteers are available seven days a week, 10 am until 5 pm to answer tell you about the national and state leaders from Edenton and your questions about Edenton.
+Start by going to the Penelope Barker House Welcome Center, better known as Edenton’s Living Room, (505 South Broad Street at the waterfront) where staff and volunteers are available seven days a week, 10 am until 5 pm to tell you about the national and state leaders from Edenton and answer your questions about Edenton and Chowan County (named after the Chowanoc Indians).
 They will even offer you tickets for the Trolley Tour as you check out the best history-focused book and gift shop in eastern North Carolina.

 Or stop at the State’s Visitor’s Center (108 North Broad, Edenton, NC 27932) and watch their short video or take a walking tour, Tuesday-Saturday 9 a.m.-5 p.m., closed Sunday, Monday, and state holidays.